 We have time to browse the local markets and take a walk to a nearby Maasai village to meet the locals.
 Our accommodation tonight is at the Meserani Snake Park, which holds a collection of snakes, crocodiles, and other reptiles which we can also visit.

-Please note: The pre-departure meeting is held at 18:00 on the evening prior to departure.
-The tour departs at 08:00 on Day 1 so please arrive in Nairobi the day before your tour.
+Please note: The tour departs at 08:00 on Day 1 so please arrive in Nairobi the day before your tour.
+The pre departure meeting will be held on day 1.
 Refer to the Joining Instructions in the Trip Notes for more information.
 We can book accommodation and transfers on request.

 Overnight: Arusha | Lunch, Dinner